The Eastern Church

 Ethiopian Catholic Church

-Sharing Ge'ez liturgical roots with the Ethiopian Orthodox tradition, the Ethiopian Catholic Church entered communion with Rome in the 17th century with its own distinct saints, history, and spiritual heritage.
+Sharing Ge'ez liturgical roots with the Ethiopian Orthodox tradition, entering communion with Rome in the 17th century with its own distinct saints and heritage.

 Explore TraditionAntiochene & West Syriac Catholic Churches

-3 ChurchesChurches tracing their heritage to the ancient Patriarchate of Antioch and the West Syriac liturgical tradition — praying in a language closely related to the Aramaic spoken by Christ — each with its own saints, history, and spiritual patrimony.
+3 ChurchesChurches tracing their heritage to the ancient Patriarchate of Antioch and the West Syriac liturgical tradition — praying in a language closely related to the Aramaic spoken by Christ.

 West Syriac Rite · Eastern Catholic